 Hungry for God

 Jesus told the woman at the well that he had water to drink, and when she drank it, she would never thirst again (Joh 4:14).
 Receiving the Holy Ghost in this dimension quenches a thirst and satisfies a hunger that nothing else will satisfy.
-Cornelius was hungry for God, and he received the Holy Ghost and tongues.
+Cornelius was hungry for God and received the Holy Ghost and tongues.

 Ephesus